tophbuddy/cs5520_cholzheu_projects/_posts/2021-09-18-Final-Project-Step-1-Brainstorming.md

 #### Trigger:

-The user wants to make a donation to
+The user wants to make a donation to a local charity.

 #### Desired Outcome:

+The user finds a local charity with a specified cause they want to support and makes a donation.

 #### Base Knowledge:

+I expect the user knows how to search for local charity.

 #### Required Knowledge:

+The user needs to know their bank information that they want to donate from, how much they want to donate,

 #### Artifacts:

+- Tools:
+    -
+- Info
+    -